eaton11/ChainGang/README.md

 - - -

 ###Adding a Gang To the Document
-To add gangs to the dom, we refer to an element in the `Gang` method by its Id. *Example*: `Gang("idName")`
+To add gangs to the DOM, we refer to an element in the `Gang` method by its Id. *Example*: `Gang("idName")`
 To add to the element, we simply Chain a Gang in.
 ```javascript
 var myGang = Gang().Chain("p").Text("I'm a paragraph");
 Gang("destination_element_id").Chain(myGang);
 ```

-We can garantee that the element is before adding to it by using the `Purge` method before `Chain`.
+We can guarantee that the element is before adding to it by using the `Purge` method before `Chain`.
 Purge can be used anytime and will delete all of the elements children.
 ```javascript
 var myGang = Gang().Chain("p").Text("I'm a paragraph");
 Gang("destination_element_id").Purge().Chain(myGang);